 - The customer’s requirements were somewhat out of the ordinary – did your company have to adapt and innovate in order to meet these requirements?

 - The outcome of your work was extraordinary – this can be particularly compelling if you can illustrate the outcome with numbers.
-For example, if you helped your client increase their revenue by a large amount then you can tell the story of how you delivered that income and the impact it has made on your client’s business.
+For example, if you helped your client increase their revenue by a large amount, then you can tell the story of how you delivered that income and the impact it has made on your client’s business.

 Once you’ve decided on what the hook is, make sure that this is your focus throughout the process of writing your case study.
-As well as telling the story from start to finish through the body of the case study, use your hook to craft a compelling headline that will grab people’s attention and prompt them to read on.
+As well as telling the story from start to finish through the body of the case study, use your hook to craft a stand-out headline that will grab people’s attention and prompt them to read on.

 Choose your language carefully